DataDog/integrations-core/google_gemini/README.md

 ### Service Checks

-The Azure OpenAI integration does not include any service checks.
+The Google Gemini integration does not include any service checks.

 ### Events

-The Azure OpenAI integration does not include any events.
+The Google Gemini integration does not include any events.

 ## Troubleshooting